My Instructional Philosophy

 - Protect the physical safety of the students.

-- Communicate expectations and student’s progress in reasonable intervals to parent.
+- Communicate expectations and students' progress in reasonable intervals to both parents and students.

-- The most qualified applicant gets the job.
+- The most qualified or connected applicant gets the job.
+You need to work on both.

 - People get fired for missing deadlines.